jeremiah-c-leary/vhdl-style-guide/docs/function_rules.rst

 function_003
 ############

-This rule checks for a single space after the function name and the (.'
+This rule checks for a single space between the function name and the (.'

 **Violation**